 An Ages & Stages Questionnaire is a parent completed developmental checkup taken to ensure that your child’s growth and development is progressing on track.
 It looks at your child’s strengths and challenges, educates you about developmental milestones, and incorporates your expert knowledge about your child to learn more about their development.
 It assesses five major development areas: communication, gross motor, fine motor, problem solving, and personal social.
 It is valid, reliable and American Academy of Pediatrics recommended.

-Where else can I find an Ages & Stages Questionnaire?
+Were Can I Find an Ages & Stages Questionnaire?